MadMatcher/MadLib/README.md

 - Working with smaller datasets
 - Prototyping and development
-- Simple single-machine processing
-- You prefer familiar Pandas syntax
+- You prefer Pandas syntax

 **Use Spark when:**

 - Working with large datasets
-- Need distributed processing across multiple CPU cores or multiple machines
 - Processing data that doesn't fit in memory
-- Require scalable, production-ready performance
+- You prefer familiar Spark syntax

 ### Setting Up a SparkSession